This is a collodion photo with "The Bronte Sisters" written in

 French on the reverse, however this type of photograph on glass only existed from the

 early 1850s, after the death of Emily (1848) and Anne (1849).

 The researcher's experience in photography spans three decades and includes

 printing thousands of photographs from glass negatives such as this.
 He believes that this is a

-virtually no provenance and it can only be traced back to the previous owners in France, although it is
+virtually no provenance and it can only be traced back to the previous owners in France.
+It is

-thought that they purchased it in the Paris
+thought that they purchased it in the Paris area.

 Photographs of the Bronte Sisters.